iQuISE/iquise-website/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+There will be a few environment variables that aren't tracked by git, that contain sensitive information.
+This file is loaded directly into the root namespace of iquise/settings.py.

 ### Prerequisites